wb14123/blog/jekyll/_posts/2020-10-06-Understand-Liveness-and-Fairness-in-TLA.markdown

 We can add this to TLC model's properties field and run it to check if the system satisfies the property.

-So far, if we run this against `Spec`, TLC will report error.
+So far, if we run this against `Spec`, TLC will report an error.
 What happened?
-It turns out the specification not only specifies how the state can be changed in next state, but also specifies the state can be unchanged during steps.
+It turns out the specification not only specifies how the state can be changed in the next state, but also specifies the state can be unchanged during steps.
 This makes it possible to interact with other systems.
-So the states of the system can stuck in one state forever and may never reaches `c`:
+So the states of the system can get stuck in one state forever and may never reach `c`:

 ```
 a -> b -> b -> b -> ....
 ```

 This doesn't seem right.
 We don't want the system stuck in one state forever.
 This is where fairness comes in.
-We can see in the situation above, the state is always in `b`, which `BToC` is enabled and we want it to be executed at some point:
+We can see in the situation above, the state is always in `b`, where `BToC` is enabled and we want it to be executed at some point:

 ```
 a -> b -> b -> b -> ... -> c